-The ATL13 Inland Water Body Shape Mask identifiies ICESat-2 crossings over individual water bodies.
+The ATL13 Inland Water Body Shape Mask identifies ICESat-2 crossings over individual water bodies.
 It was designed to delineate the shape and spatial distribution of contiguous individual water bodies, such as lakes and rivers, and is applied as a shape-file-unlike the gridded ATL03 mask flag described above.
-As implemented in this version of ATL13, the shape mask consists of polygons that each represent an entire single lake, reservoir, estuary, bay, or coastal buffer (rivers are not included at this time) with an approximately 100 m buffer over land to clearly distinguish the land/water interface.
+As implemented in this version of ATL13, the shape mask consists of polygons that each represent an entire single lake, reservoir, estuary, bay, or coastal buffer with an approximately 100 m buffer over land to clearly distinguish the land/water interface.
 Each water body is identified by a unique number, latitude and longitude, and, if available, local name (Section 3.6, ATBD for ATL13).